Facing Your Fears the Right Way

 If you’ve read through the educational material on anxiety disorders and OCD, one thing is perfectly clear:

-In order to cope and thrive with an anxiety disorder or OCD you need to shift from anxious avoidance to courageous approach.
-In other words face your anxious fears.
+In order to cope and thrive with an anxiety disorder or OCD you need to shift from anxious avoidance to a courageous approach.
+In other words: face your anxious fears.

 You may also recall that it is not enough just to come face to face with your anxiety triggers, but you must do so without compulsions, safety behaviors, or emotional numbing out.